H-Studio logo

 The Compounding Effect (Why This Gets Expensive Fast)

-Bad tracking compounds in three ways:
+Bad tracking can compound in three ways:

 1. Wrong decisions repeat